Redchards/MemoryPool/README.md

 # MemoryPool
-Extremyl simple but suboptimal implementation of memory pool allocator in C++ 11.
+Extremly simple but suboptimal implementation of memory pool allocator in C++ 11.
 Basicaly just a toy code

 #Design
 Like all other MemoryPool, we are first allocating chunks of memory by chunks of memory.
 Each chunk is linked by a std::vector<Node*_>, where Node_ is a simple union :